 NMI Holdings Inc., which raised $550 million in April to open a mortgage insurer, faces a lawsuit from an Arizona regulator, highlighting the role of state watchdogs as the industry seeks to recover from years of losses.

-State commissioners have stopped PMI, Triad Guaranty Inc. (TGIC) and Old Republic International Corp.
-(ORI) from selling new mortgage insurance after claims costs drained funds.
+State commissioners have stopped PMI, Triad Guaranty Inc. (TGIC:US) and Old Republic International Corp.
+(ORI:US) from selling new mortgage insurance after claims costs drained funds.
 Some regulators, along with government-sponsored enterprises Fannie Mae and Freddie Mac, have pressured remaining companies to maintain capital standards.
 Upstarts such as NMI need the blessing of states and the GSEs as they seek to take market share.

 Germaine Marks, the acting director of the Arizona Department of Insurance, declined to comment on regulatory approval of NMI.
 Wisconsin, where the insurer is domiciled, is in the process of reviewing the company.